WebM

 WebM is an audiovisual media file format.
-It is primarily intended to offer a royalty-free alternative to use in the HTML5 video and the HTML5 audio elements.
+It is primarily intended to offer a royalty-free alternative to use in the HTML video and the HTML audio elements.
 It has a sister project, WebP, for images.
 The development of the format is sponsored by Google, and the corresponding software is distributed under a BSD license.

 The WebM container is based on a profile of Matroska.
 WebM initially supported VP8 video and Vorbis audio streams.
 In 2013, it was updated to accommodate VP9 video and Opus audio.
-It also supports the new AV1 codec.
+It also supports the AV1 codec.